Events

 Zirak & Traditionals (Kurdistan)

-Nifeco Costa
+Nifeco Costanull

 Nifeco Costa is a singer and guitarist from Guinea Bissau, West Africa, who came to the UK via Portugal, where he spent several years performing many events, festivals and making television appearances.
 Now based in the UK Nifeco has formed the band "Babock Djazz", bringing together local musicians with origins from around the globe.
 Nifeco brings beautiful melodies, a sweet voice and an infectuous Latin groove, guaranteed to get people dancing!
 He has become a regular contributor to the CSB programme and has also been involved in a number of artist collaborations, with Surge Orchestra at MAC, David Austin Grey & Jonno Gaze at Symphony Hall.
 We are delighted to have Nifeco Costa and Babock Djazz as our headline act to close the event.